hamza-mughees/Line-of-Best-Fit/README.tex.md

 Let X = the independant variable and y = the dependant variable
 The following are the formulas I used to help me calculate the equation of the line of best fit and the value of R-squared:

+**Standard Deviation**

 $$\sigma=\sqrt{\frac{\sum{(x-\bar{x})}}{n-1}}$$

+**Correlation Coefficient**

 $$r=\frac{n(\sum{xy})-(\sum{x})(\sum{y})}{\sqrt{[n(\sum{x^{2}})-(\sum{x})^{2}][n(\sum{y^{2}})-(\sum{y})^{2}]}}$$

+After obtaining the line of best fit, the "closeness" of this line to the actual data can be determined with the *coefficient of determination*.
+The following is the formula of this value:

+**Coefficient of Determination (R-Squared)**

 $$R^2=1-\frac{\sum{(y_i-\hat{y_i})^2}}{\sum{(y_i-\bar y)^2}}$$